AxiaCoin/Axia-Network-axia/roadmap/allychains.md

 #### Custom libp2p sub-protocols

-AXIA allychains involve many distinct networking protocols.
+Axia allychains involve many distinct networking protocols.
 Ideally, we'd be able to spawn each of these as a separate futures task which communicates via channel with other protocols or node code as necessary.
 This requires changes in Axlib and libp2p.

 ---
 ### Assignment